department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/on-the-job-training-apprenticeships.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: On-the-Job Training and Apprenticeships
+title: On-the-Job Training and Apprenticeships | Veterans Affairs
+heading: On-the-Job Training and Apprenticeships
 display_title: On-the-Job Training
+description: Learn how GI Bill training programs can help you work in an industry like plumbing, firefighting, or hotel management that requires on-the-job training.
+If your program is approved by VA and you qualify for Post-9/11 GI Bill benefits, you could get money for books, supplies, and housing.
 concurrence: incomplete
 plainlanguage: 11-26-16 certified in compliance with the Plain Writing Act
 order: 13